Contributors Dropdown icon

 What does your target audience value more?
 A company selling eco-friendly water bottles is likely to have an audience that values brand integrity more than low prices.

-If your audience values brand loyalty or emotional connections, brand marketing is essential as performance marketing will feel disruptive and even somewhat cold.
+If your audience values brand loyalty or emotional connections, a good brand marketing strategy is essential, as performance marketing will feel disruptive and even somewhat cold.

 On the other hand, price-sensitive customers usually respond better to direct-response, performance-focused ads.